berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 The major reasons for making a new hub are:

 #.
 A new course wants to join the Berkeley Datahub community!
 #.
+Some of your *students* are *admins* on another hub,
+   so they can see other students' work there.
+#.
 You want to use a different kind of authenticator.
 #.
 You are running in a different cloud, or using a different
    billing account.